My frugal habits

 The obvious things

 Articles on frugal life often say you should carry a water bottle and snacks when you leave home for more than a few hours, not drink coffee at Starbucks, not order drinks at restaurants, use public transportation, borrow books from the library, and so on.
 They are right, but it all depends on your opportunity cost, as discussed above.
-When I go to Atlanta, I use Uber or Lyft (check both and use the cheaper one) to get from home to San Diego airport, because I haven’t figured out a viable alternative option yet.
+When I go to Atlanta, I use Uber or Lyft (check both and use the cheaper one) to get from home to the San Diego airport, because I haven’t found a viable alternative yet.
 But once in Atlanta, I just use the MARTA train and bus.

 Track every penny until you become frugal